 Residencies at the Lower Manhattan Cultural Council and at the Millay Colony in 2012 offered additional support to this work.

-Research, process and field notes appear within Scappettone's lyrical essay "Garbage Arcadia: Digging for Choruses in Fresh Kills," first published in Terrain Vague: The Interstitial as Site, Concept, Intervention, Ed.
+Research, process and field notes appear within Scappettone's lyrical essay "Garbage Arcadia: Digging for Choruses in Fresh Kills," first published in Terrain Vague: The Interstitial as Site, Concept, Intervention, ed.
 Patrick Barron and Manuela Mariani (Routledge, Fall 2013).
 A revised and expanded version of "A Garbage Arcadia" appears in The Republic of Exit 43.